-Little Wild Horse Canyon is the perfect introduction to slot canyons in Utah – it was actually my first slot canyon in April 2014.
-This slot canyon is easy to navigate, the trail is well marked, it’s usually free of standing water, the canyon walls are just wide enough for you to fit through, you can drive to the trail head in a small, compact car (most slot canyon entrances require a 4X4 car to get to the TH), you can hike this within 2 hours, and it’s like a fun maze for kids and dogs.
+Hiking the Little Wild Horse & Bell Canyon Loop is easy to navigate, the trail is well marked, it’s usually free of standing water, the canyon walls are just wide enough for you to fit through, you can drive to the trail head in a small, compact car (most slot canyon entrances require a 4X4 car to get to the TH), you can hike this within a few hours, and it’s like a fun maze for kids and dogs.

 **Warning: You do not want to enter this canyon if rain is in the forecast.
 Slot Canyons are prone to flash floods, and can be highly dangerous**

 Head south on I-15 towards Spanish Fork, UT.
 Take exit 257 towards Price, UT and drive through Spanish Fork Canyon, Price, and Wellington until you reach I-70.
 Head West on I-70 towards Salina.
 Drive for 8 miles then take exit 149 for Goblin Valley.
 Follow the signs for another 36 miles.
 Just after the Goblin Valley SP sign, turn right onto the next road, with the sign pointing to Little Wild Horse and Muddy Creek.
 Drive 5.3 miles, and just after the 3rd “dip”, the TH will be on your right with a large parking lot and restroom.

 Distance: 8.1 miles for the full loop

 Elevation gain: 760ft, descent is roughly the same

 Time: 4-6 hours

 Dog friendly?
 Yes, off leash